libmcu/libmcu/modules/button/README.md

 ## Notes
 - Every changes of button state will be notified to the registered handler.
   - For example, if the button is pressed and held, the handler will be called with BUTTON_STATE_PRESSED and BUTTON_STATE_HOLDING.
-  - If the button is pressed, held and one more click is detected, the handler will be called 7 times in total, with BUTTON_STATE_PRESSED, BUTTON_STATE_HOLDING, BUTTON_STATE_RELEASED, BUTTON_STATE_CLICK with 1 click, BUTTON_STATE_PRESSED, BUTTON_STATE_RELEASE and BUTTON_STATE_CLICK with 2 clicks.
+  - If the button is pressed, held and one more click is detected, the handler will be called 5 times in total:
+    - `BUTTON_STATE_PRESSED` with click count 1.
+    - `BUTTON_STATE_HOLDING` with click count 1 and repeat count 1.
+    - `BUTTON_STATE_RELEASED` with click count 1 and repeat count 1.
+    - `BUTTON_STATE_PRESSED` with click count 2.
+    - `BUTTON_STATE_RELEASE` with click count 2.